NON-STATE ACTORS IN EDUCATION

 State schools

-In Dominica, the state provides most education at the primary and secondary levels.
-In the academic 2014/2015, enrolment at public schools accounted for 61% of enrolment in primary education and 69% of student’s enrolment in secondary education.
-According to the 1997 Education Act (amended 2008), education is compulsory and free ( in public schools), from ages five to 16.
+The state provides most education at the primary and secondary levels.
+In the 2014-15 academic year, enrolment at public schools accounted for 61% of total enrolment at primary level and 69% of total enrolment at secondary level.
+According to the 1997 Education Act, education is compulsory and free in public schools, from the ages five to 16.

 Non-state managed, state schools

-The 1997 Education Act (amended 2008) established the option for a state school to be managed by non-state actors and become assisted private schools (art.
-115).
+The 1997 Education Act allows for state schools to be managed by non-state actors, known as assisted private schools (Article 115).

 Non-state funded, state schools

-The Education act mentions that tuition fees should not be charged in public schools.
-However, the Minister can impose such fees to all persons that are not citizens of any Member state and associated Member state of the Caribbean community.
-Moreover, the Minister can approve in writing the application of other charges to public schools and assisted public schools (art.
-16)
+Public schools should not charge tuition fees, although the Minister can impose fees to all persons that are not citizens of any Member state and associated Member state of the Caribbean community (Article 16).

 2.2 Non-state education provision